 Challah For Hunger

-By Jess Teich and Abby Adelman, Towson University We have just spent the past couple minutes talking about the four big themes in a healthy relationship: Love, peace, respect, as well as trust and support.
+By Jess Teich and Abby Adelman.
+We have just spent the past couple minutes talking about the four big themes in a healthy relationship: Love, peace, respect, as well as trust and support.
 This week’s parsha (Torah portion), vayeitzei, is the best one we could have asked for this Shabbat.
-Vayeitzei tells the […]
+Vayeitzei tells the story of […]

 The Towson University community came together Monday night at Speaker’s Circle in the middle of campus to reflect upon recent acts of hatred across our nation.
 Rabbi Mendi Rivkin addressed the crowd, many of them Jewish students at TU, and asked those gathered on the hillside to drive out darkness with light, sharing a flame […]